APPLICATIONS FOR 2015/16 FELLOWSHIPS ARE NOW OPEN AND WILL CLOSE AT 12 NOON, 2ND FEBRUARY

 In addition to shared learning activities, each Fellow undertakes a customised programme of personal and professional development.
-The structure of each Fellowship depends on the needs of the individual and includes:
+The structure of each Fellowship depends on the development needs and aspirations of the individual and includes:

 Peer Group Learning:

-- Two intensive group workshops with the Fellowship cohort (focusing on areas such as fundraising and philanthropy; public engagement; financial management and strategic planning) which take place in December 2014 and January 2015
+- Intensive group workshops with the Fellowship cohort (focusing on areas such as fundraising and philanthropy; public engagement; financial management and strategic planning)

 - Group Project commissioned by a major strategic organisation